 Now let’s wake up your face.
 Close your eyes and screw your face up as tightly as possible, and then relax.
 Open your mouth as widely as possible, and then close it loosely and push your lips out.
 Try that again…

-Become aware of your shoulders.
-Let them float up towards your ears, and sink again.
+Now become aware of your shoulders.
+Let them float up towards your ears, and then slowly sink again.
+If you can’t move them, focus on relaxing your shoulder muscles.
 Let’s repeat that…

 Now go the other way.
 Roll your shoulders forward, then up, then back and return to your starting position.
 As before, keep making the circles bigger and bigger.